samjross/flannelJesus.github.io/README.md

 # Flannel Jesus Blog

-At the moment, I'm just fiddling about with Jekyll Bootstrap / Twitter Bootstrap
+I'm using this blog to fiddle about with Jekyll, Bootstrap, CSS, HTML, JavaScript and more.
+I'll also occasionally document some of my fiddling.